 What Is Keyword Competition?

-Keyword competition refers to how difficult it is to rank on search engines for a particular term.
+Keyword competition might not involve athletes stepping into a boxing ring one-on-one, but it doesn't make it any less difficult.
+It refers to the level of competition surrounding a particular term and how challenging it is to rank on search engines for said term.
 Essentially, it can tell you how many websites you’ll need to beat to get the top ranking for a particular keyword.

 The competition of a keyword is determined by factors like content quality, page authority, and domain authority.
 Low or high competition indicates how often a keyword is used by various sites.
 Low or high volume indicates how often the keyword is searched for on a search engine.